cujojs/when/docs/api.md

 var promise = when.chain(promiseOrValue, resolver, optionalValue)
 ```

 Arrange for `resolver` to be resolved when `promiseOrValue` resolves.
-If `optionalValue` is provided, `resolver` will be resolved with `optionalValue`, if provided, or otherwise with the resolution value of `promiseOrValue`.
+If `optionalValue` is provided, `resolver` will be resolved with `optionalValue`, or otherwise with the resolution value of `promiseOrValue`.

-Returns a new promise that will resolve when `promiseOrValue` resolves, with `optionalValue` as its resolution value, if provided, or otherwise with the resolution value of `promiseOrValue`.
+Returns a new promise that will also resolve when `promiseOrValue` resolves, with `optionalValue` as its resolution value, if provided, or otherwise with the resolution value of `promiseOrValue`.

 Where: